 Serving Suggestions

 One of my favorite sides to serve with these chops is roasted red onions.
 The two dishes complement each other beautifully.
-Apart from that, I like to serve baked pork chops with a wide variety of vegetable recipes, including:
+Apart from that, I like to serve them with a wide variety of vegetable recipes, including:

 - Brussels sprouts casserole